 They typically ask about energy efficiency, ROI, styles and how well the windows preserve heat.

-Exposure to noise affects our human condition in many profound ways, including:
+But did you know that exposure to noise affects our human condition in many profound ways?
+Some health risks include:

 sleep disturbance, fatigue

 issues with learning and education